-From the Nov/Dec 2006 Issue of Lay Witness Magazine
+From the May/June 2005 Issue of Lay Witness Magazine

-Edward P. Sri is a professor of theology and Scripture at the Augustine Institute in Denver, Colorado (www.augustineinstitute.org).
-He is the author of or contributor to several Emmaus Road books, including his latest book, Queen Mother, which is based on his doctoral dissertation.
+Edward Sri is Assistant Professor of Theology at Benedictine College in Atchison, Kansas.
+He is the author or coauthor of many Emmaus Road books, including Mystery of the Kingdom and Catholic for a Reason I, II, and III.
+His latest book, Queen Mother, is based on his doctoral dissertation and is now available.

-All references in this column to John Paul II’s Theology of the Body are taken from the 1997 edition, published by the Daughters of St. Paul.
+All references in this column to Pope John Paul II’s Love and Responsibility are taken from the 1993 edition, published by Ignatius Press.

 These books may be ordered from Benedictus Books.
 Call (888) 316-2640.
 CUF members receive a 10% discount.